 It is very prudent to ensure that your child’s crib, bassinet, or play area is regarded safe by the US Consumer Product Safety Commission (CSPS).
 Make sure that the bed surface is smooth and firm.
 Pillows play toys and crib bumps should be removed.
 The bedsheet should be thin and firmly tucked under the mattress or snugly fit around it.
 The bed should have high side rails to prevent the baby from falling out.

 Place your child asleep on her back (supine), not on her side or stomach.
 The AAP testifies that more babies have been saved from SIDS is this recommendation was made in 1992.

 If by any means, you fall asleep with your baby on your bed, move it to a crib or bassinet as soon as you wake up.
 It is very common baby to fall asleep while breastfeeding.
 As a matter of precaution, choose to breastfeed it in your bed, especially when you are feeling tired, just for the eventuality of your falling asleep.

 Dress your baby to room temperature.
 Put baby in light clothes, or swaddle it in thin sheets to prevent overheating.
 Be sure to check for signs such as sweating or warmth around the chest.

 Any hangings such as window cords string from toys or loose electrical cable should be moved away from the baby’s bedding.
 The possibility of the baby tangling herself with anything available should be reduced to zero.

 TESTING BEDSIDE SLEEPER PRODUCTS

-After researching many modules of masks over the 48 hours, we chose the best five options, reviewed it in details and compare all the metrics in our lab.
+After researching many modules of masks over 48 hours, we chose the best five options, reviewed them in detail, and compare all the metrics in our lab.